KevinGoode/go-buildstream/README.md

 The pre-requistes are  buildstream (version 1.2.7 +) and buildah (version 1.6 +)

+# Configuration
-Before buidling the example, need to get a small base os: cd utils
+Before buidling the example, need to get a small base os:
+cd utils
 ./getos.sh
 Alternatively, comment out the ref and url lines in base.bst file and uncomment similar lines that point to